Nishan Randhawa

-Nishan Randhawa (born 5 December 1997) is a Canadian freestyle wrestler.
+Nishan Singh Randhawa (born 5 December 1997) is a Canadian freestyle wrestler.
 He won one of the bronze medals in men's 97 kg event at the 2023 Pan American Games held in Santiago, Chile.

 Career

 He participated in the 2022 Commonwealth Games in the wrestling competition, being awarded the gold medal in the men's freestyle 97 kg event.

 He competed in the 97 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

 In 2024, Randhawa competed at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
 He was eliminated in his first match.
 Randhawa also competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey without qualifying for the Olympics.

 Personal life

 Randhawa is of Punjabi sikh descent.